 Cooked bones are a greater danger in doing all of the above as they are already ‘dried’ by cooking and are more brittle and prone to sharp breakage.
 The danger is this getting caught somewhere on the way through which can be very painful for your dog and very expensive to fix.
 So err on the side of caution, say no to cooked bones no matter the begging eyes.

-Although dogs are very tolerant of high calcium diets, you will know when they have too much calcium as it is excreted in their faeces; if the ‘output’ is dry, white, chalky looking on an ongoing basis, then cut back the bones.
-Too much calcium, for dogs who have lots of bones in their diet, can effect zinc absorption so be mindful of this too.
+Although dogs are very tolerant of high calcium diets, you will know when they have too much calcium as it is excreted in their faces; if the ‘output’ is dry, white, chalky looking on an ongoing basis, then cut back the bones.
+Too much calcium, for dogs who have lots of bones in their diet, can affect zinc absorption so be mindful of this too.